 This action involves sharing the Admin Group Key and updating the Admin Group.
 The admin client initiating the request encrypts private Admin Group Key under the new admin's User Key.
 It also updates the Admin Group.
 Recall that the Admin Group data structure contains a list of changes to the Admin Group.
 The client updates this list with a notation that the new admin has been added, signs the new list, and pushes it to the server.
-The Admin Group Key is now rekeyed, with the new private Admin Group Key encrypted with the public User Keys of each member of the new Admin Group.
+The Admin Group Key is now rekeyed, with the new private Admin Group.
 The new public Admin Group Key and encrypted private Admin Group Keys are then pushed to the server.